 - a.
 Obtain an understanding of the State agency's process for tracking FIs and CVVs.
 At a minimum, this includes ascertaining how the State agency: - (1) Identifies the ultimate disposition of every FI and CVV; and - (2) Follows up on redeemed FIs and CVVs that cannot be matched with valid issuances (State agencies do this by contacting the issuing local agencies and by other means). - b.
 Ascertain whether the State agency provides written guidance to local agencies on how to follow up on issued FIs and CVVs (redeemed and unredeemed). - c.
-Inspect disposition reports to ascertain that the State agency: - (1) Reconciled its records to issued FIs and CVVs on a one-to-one basis within 120 days from the FI's or CVV's first valid date for participant use; - (2) Followed-up on redeemed FIs and CVVs that were not validly issued or validly used in order to determine their ultimate disposition; - (3) Obtained explanations for identified discrepancies; and - (4) Adjusted its accounting records and external reports in order to reflect the results of the disposition process. - d.
-Using State agency disposition reports for one or more months of the audit period, verify the State agency's non-reconciliation rate for redeemed FIs and CVVs.
-The State agency should use the following steps in performing the non-reconciliation rate calculation: - (1) Determine total FIs and CVVs redeemed; - (2) Determine total redeemed FIs and CVVs initially identified as unreconciled (listed as redeemed with no record of issuance on exception report); - (3) Determine total redeemed FIs and CVVs finally identified as unreconciled (after follow-up with local agencies/clinics); - (4) Calculate the unreconciled rate (#3 divided by #1); - (5) Calculate total value of FIs and CVVs redeemed; and - (6) Calculate total value of FIs and CVVs finally identified as unreconciled.
+Inspect disposition reports to ascertain that the State agency: - (1) Reconciled its records to issued FIs and CVVs on a one-to-one basis within 120 days from the FI's or CVV's first valid date for participant use; - (2) Followed up on redeemed FIs and CVVs that were not validly issued or validly used in order to determine their ultimate disposition; - (3) Obtained explanations for identified discrepancies; and

+(4) Adjusted its accounting records and external reports in order to reflect the results of the disposition process.

-2. Review of Food Instruments and Cash-Value Vouchers to Enforce Price Limitations and Detect Errors
+2. Review of Redeemed Food Instruments and Cash-Value Vouchers

-Compliance Requirement - A State agency operating a retail food delivery system must take the following actions to ensure that payments of WIC food funds to vendors conform to program regulations and the State agency's vendor and farmer agreements:
+Compliance Requirements - A State agency operating a retail food delivery system must take the following actions to ensure that payments of WIC food funds to vendors conform to program regulations and the State agency's vendor and farmer agreements to detect errors and, where applicable, enforce price limitations: